 It is the policy of the City of North Richland Hills to require competitive bidding for all individual security purchases and sales except for transactions with money market mutual funds and local government investment pools.
-All investment transactions must be approved by the Assistant Director of FinanceAccounting Manager, the Director of Finance, or registered investment advisor as appointed by the City Manager to execute transactions on behalf of the City, or in their absence, an authorized Investment Officer.
-All securities purchased shall require delivery on the settlement date to the City or its third-party accounts on a delivery versus payment ("DVP") basis, with the exception of investment pools and mutual funds.
+A minimum of three bids must be obtained to ensure a competitive price for the transaction.
+All investment transactions must be approved by the Assistant Director of Finance, or registered investment advisor as appointed by the City Manager to execute transactions on behalf of the City, or in their absence, an authorized Investment Officer.
+All securities purchased shall require delivery on the settlement date to the City or its third party accounts on a delivery versus payment ("DVP") basis, with the exception of investment pools and mutual funds.
 By so doing, City funds are not released until the City has received, through the Federal Reserve wire, the securities purchased.